-When Vishnu Doerga met his future wife at the age of 18, he shared his dream: that he would be paid to study for the rest of his life.
-Skip forward to the present day and education is at the heart of what he does – whether it’s teaching others through his own consultancy and coaching business, or educating himself through conferences, courses, books, traveling and the wisdom of mentors.
+When Vishnu Doerga met his future wife at the age of 18, he shared a bold vision: that one day, he would be paid to learn for the rest of his life.
+Today, that dream has come full circle.
+Education is not just a passion—it’s the foundation of his professional journey.
+Whether through teaching others via his consultancy and coaching businesses, or constantly learning through books, courses, travel, conferences, and mentorship, education remains the heartbeat of his work.

-Vishnu began his career as an engineer within his uncle’s rice-milling company.
-He was very smart but, he admits, also “very undisciplined”.
-Eventually, he was fired for breaking the rules one too many times, yet he took with him a wealth of knowledge garnered from his uncle – the first in a series of important mentors.
-From there he went into drainage and irrigation, then hardware, before breaking out and registering his own business on February 14, 2000.
+Vishnu began his career as an engineer at his uncle’s rice-milling company.
+Although highly intelligent, he candidly recalls being “very undisciplined.”
+After breaking the rules one too many times, he was let go—but not before absorbing invaluable lessons from his uncle, who became the first of many pivotal mentors.
+He then transitioned into drainage and irrigation, moved into hardware, and ultimately founded his own business on February 14, 2000.

 How did you arrive at the idea for your business?